chrisstef/chrisstef/README.md

 </div>

 ## I am Chris,
-### I am a fullstack Developer building in the Web of Things.
+### A fullstack Developer building in the Web of Things.

 <h2 align="center">
   &nbsp;&nbsp;